A nonprofit says preterm births are up in the U.S. — and it's not a partisan issue

 Brooks spent nearly four months in the neonatal intensive care unit (NICU) before being discharged on oxygen in early 2020.
 Since then he's had vision surgery, sees a pulmonologist for chronic lung damage and worked hard with physical and occupational therapists to defy the odds and catch up with his peers, as Cato puts it.

-"Most importantly, he's the happiest little guy and he's very loving," she says of the now two-and-a-half year old.
+"Most importantly, he's the happiest little guy and he's very loving," she says of the now 1two-and-a-half-year-old.
 The family has created a birthday tradition of donating 103 items — from swaddles to snacks — to the hospital and two organizations (March of Dimes and Ronald McDonald House Charities) who helped them through Brooks' 103 days in the NICU.

 Brooks is one of hundreds of thousands of babies born preterm across the U.S. every year.
 Preterm births are a leading cause of infant deaths and can have long-term effects on a child's health and development.